cadrian/yacjp/doc/main.md

 YacJP is _user-friendly_: to implement actions on the JSON values tree, one just need to provide a \ref json_visitor "visitor" structure which is a list of functions, one for each data type (objects, arrays, and so on).
-Implementing such a structure is straightforward; there are examples of such implementations in YacJP itself:
+Implementing such a structure is straightforward.
+There are examples of such implementations in YacJP itself:

  * the \ref json_kill "kill" visitor allows to correctly (recursively)